mikebenfield/mikebenfield.github.io/_posts/2016-10-07-jaynes-preliminary.md

 delta function extensively and have developed the theory of distributions (or generalized functions) around it.

-Beyond that, points 1 and 2 are very obviously in conflict.
+Beyond that, points 1 and 2 are obviously in conflict.
 The delta function is the ultimate representative example of why functions that were formerly considered badly behaved are important.
 In fact, the delta function is so badly behaved that it's not actually even a function!
-Moreover, even if you don't think you have any use for (say) Weierstrass's example of a continuous, nowhere differentiable function, it turns out that in order to construct a reasonable mathematical theory that includes the delta function, you *have* to include all continuous functions, and a lot more besides.
-See any book on distributions.

 At the end of this section, Jaynes writes